zominy/bash-cybersecurity-course/EVALUATION.md

 **⚠️ What Could Be Improved**

-GitHub knowledge upfront: I had to teach myself how to properly structure and publish everything, and that slowed me down.
+GitHub knowledge upfront: I had to teach myself how to properly structure and publish everything, and that slowed me down more than expected.

 More time scripting modules before recording: Some sections could’ve been more efficient if I’d mapped them out better first.